 On an annual basis, staff provide Council with an update on insurance claims that have proceeded to litigation through our external insurer.
-This report also includes any outstanding insurance claims in litigation from the former municipalities, related to incidents prior to municipal restructuring in 2001.

 The claims that form the basis of this report are those which have met the threshold and criteria to be managed by the County's external insurer.
-Claims that are managed through the County's internal insurance program are not reflected in this report as they form the subject of separate quarterly reports to Council.
-As well, this report excludes litigation related to uninsurable events, for example: civil lawsuits involving non-insurable actions; policy related claims (procurement issues, property disputes, etc.); and employment-related matters (including grievances, arbitrations, etc.).
-These types of legal actions are handled separately, through the General Manager of Corporate & Social Services with advice from the County solicitor, and are not reflected in this report.
+Claims that are managed through the County's internal or self insurance program are not reflected in this report, as they form the subject of separate quarterly reports to Council.
+As well, this report excludes litigation related to uninsurable events, for example: civil lawsuits involving non-insurable actions; policy-related claims (procurement issues, property disputes, etc.) and employment-related matters (including grievances, arbitrations, etc.) These types of legal actions are handled separately through the General Manager, Corporate & Social Services, with advice from the County solicitor.

-A confidential addendum (Memorandum LSS-M09-2019), included in the May 7, 2019 Closed Session Council in Committee agenda, outlines the specific details of each insurance claim that was in litigation in 2018, including one that is related to a predecessor municipality.
+A confidential addendum (Memorandum LSS-M03-2021), included in the April 20, 2021 Closed Session Council in Committee agenda, outlines the specific details of each insurance claim that was in litigation in 2020.